IEBH/sra-polyglot/README.md

 ## Tooltips
-Any time a black dotted line appears underneath a word, howver over it to display a tooltip with more information.
+Any time a black dotted line appears underneath a word, hover over it to display a tooltip with more information.
 These tooltips will usually appear to inform the user when polyglot makes a decision on their behalf.

 **e.g. When attempting to convert foo.ab. from and Ovid Medline Search to PubMed, because PubMed does not support searching the abstract field term by itself Polyglot translates it to the Title and Abstract field term.**